InBetweenNames/gentooLTO/README.md

 ### Patches

 I do include a small patch to Firefox in the `patches` directory to allow it to build with LTO.
 It's a small buildsystem patch that was on a bug report.
 I usually only go through the trouble to include a patch in `patches` if one already exists.
+The `ltoize` tool will automatically grab this for you.

 ### A special note about Perl 5

 Perl 5 in general does not play nice with LTO ([see this reddit comment](https://www.reddit.com/r/Gentoo/comments/6z8s8m/a_gentoo_portage_configuration_for_building_with/dmuhohy/)).
 Packages which use Perl 5 or have `perl` in their USE flags may require the `ltofat.conf` configuration, or in the worst case `nolto.conf`.
 This does not appear to be something that can be fixed easily for Perl 5, so we'll have exercise caution.
 Perl 6 is unaffected, however.

+## My own configuration

+Right now I'm on glibc 2.26, so some packages fail to build because of that alone.
+Notably versions of GCC < 7.0 have some problems here currently.
+I also run the latest stable binutils (2.29) as well.
+My compiler at this time is GCC 7.2.0.
+I do have [SSP](http://wiki.osdev.org/Stack_Smashing_Protector) and [PIE](https://en.wikipedia.org/wiki/Position-independent_code#Position-independent_executables) disabled for the time being, but this is by means no requirement to run this config.

+Most Gentoo-ers have `-march=native -O2` in their `CFLAGS` and `CXXFLAGS`.
+Using `-march` is a good idea as it allows GCC to tune it's code generation to your specific processor.
+I've enabled LTO, Graphite, and `-O3` in mine, which can be found in `make.conf.lto`.
+I also pass all compiler options to the linker as well in `LDFLAGS`, which is necessary for LTO to work.

+My Portage profile is `default/linux/amd64/17.0/desktop/plasma`.

 ## Conclusions